shadowJF/shadowjf.github.com/README.md

 # Shadow

-> I love bleak day, love story may happen likely
+> I love bleak day, like something will happen